Egypt·November 3 - 13 2023

 Day 6: Wednesday, November 8th, 2023

-After breakfast, we'll visit Djebel Al-Silsila on the west bank of the Nile where we’ll see the chapel of King Hormohep.
-This chapel dates back to the 14th century BC and hosts seven shrines dedicated to seven local deities.
-This place was also the main quarry for the sandstone which built the Egyptian temples.
+After breakfast, we'll visit Djebel Al-Silsila on the west bank of the Nile, where we’ll see the chapel of King Hormohep the Great.
+This chapel dates back to the 14th century BC and hosts seven shrines dedicated to local deities.
+This place was also the main quarry for the sandstone that built the Egyptian temples.

-Tonight, we'll enjoy dinner aboard.
-You'll find our chef to be quite remarkable and the local Egyptian wine to be quite tasty.
+It's dinner on board tonight.
+You'll find our chef is quite remarkable, and the local Egyptian wine is delicious.
 Up to two glasses are included with each meal.

 Included